groonga/groonga/doc/source/reference/commands/select.rst

 ``WORD``.
 Leading NOT condition query is heavy query in many cases because it matches many records.
 So this flag is disabled by default.
 Be careful about it when you use the flag.

+``QUERY_NO_SYNTAX_ERROR`` enables never causes syntax error for query.
+This flag is useful when an application uses user input directly and doesn't want to show syntax error to the user and in a log.
+This flag is disabled by default.

 ``NONE`` is just ignores.
 You can use ``NONE`` for specifying no flags.